Swarmops/Swarmops/README.md

 No, there isn't a "license".
 This code is completely in the public domain, with the exception of external libraries used.
 Those are marked as such.
 In jurisdictions where public domain doesn't exist as a legal concept, the code is under the CC-0 (Creative Commons Zero) license.

-That also means that any code _you_ commit to Swarmops, whether by checking in code to this repository or by doing so to forks and then pushing code back here, is irrevocably commited to the public domain.
+That also means that any code _you_ commit to Swarmops, whether by checking in code to this repository or by doing so to forks and then pushing code back here, is irrevocably committed to the public domain.